-Whether this was the Zodiac or not, it triggered a response nearly two months later on December 20th 1969, on the first anniversary of Lake Herman Road Murders, when a letter was received at the home residence of Melvin Belli, authenticated by the inclusion of a second portion of the shirt, removed from murdered taxi driver, Paul Stine, callously executed by a single shot to the head in Presidio Heights on October 11th 1969.
+Whether this was the Zodiac or not, it triggered a response nearly two months later on December 20th 1969, on the first anniversary of Lake Herman Road murders, when a letter was received at the home residence of Melvin Belli, authenticated by the inclusion of a third portion of the shirt removed from murdered taxi driver Paul Stine, callously executed by a single shot to the head in Presidio Heights on October 11th 1969.

 However, Francis Lee Bailey was not to be forgotten by the Zodiac Killer or at the very least it appeared that way.

 After the questionable Pines Card of March 22nd 1971, the Zodiac Killer seemingly disappeared from prominence, either through incarceration, work commitments or simply by choice, having found a new pathway.
 But he was to reappear, just shy of three years later, heralding the Exorcist Letter on January 29th 1974, closely followed by the SLA letter on Valentine's Day of that year.

 The letters of this period took a turn, and appeared less threatening, with the emphasis now shifting to a media driven fascination, citing the movies The Exorcist, Badlands, The Red Phantom and indeed implied he was showing an avid interest in the current news of the day.